matrix-org/matrix-spec-proposals/proposals/2747-voip-call-transfer.md

    if the `m.call.replaces` event had `create_call`, it sends an `m.call.invite` in the target room, setting the `call_id` to the value of the `create_call` field and the `invitee` field to the `id` field of `target_user`.
 If the replaces event contained `await_call`, the client waits for a call with ID equal to that in the `await_call` field.
+It is up to the transferee's client to decide how long to wait for each invite before timing out.
+If it times out, it sends an `m.call.reject_replacement` event in the original room to signal that the replcaement has failed.
  * If this call is sucessfully answred by the invitee, the client sends a hangup event in the room for the original call, ending the call.